Flora Adams Darling: Career

-Despite growing increasingly deaf following the war, Flora became a prolific writer who was published in magazines and journals, and wrote a number of novels and short stories.
+Despite growing increasingly deaf following the Civil War, Darling became a prolific writer who published in magazines and journals, and wrote a number of novels and short stories.
 In 1886, based on the merits of her writing, she was granted an honorary A.M. from Western Maryland College.
 She was also awarded an honorary degree from the Kentucky Military Institute.